Sai-Kumar88789/OpenSourceRepo/README.md

 # OpensourceRepo
-This project will explain a developing loginpage using PHP.

 Code of Conduct
 ----------------------

 This is a community-driven open source project developed by a diverse group of [contributors].The leadership has made a strong commitment to creating an open, inclusive, and positive community.
+This project is used to developing a  loginpage using PHP.
 Call for Contributions
 ----------------------